Spy migrating humpbacks, orcas, and grays from bluffs and parks along the Pacific Coast.

 Cape Ferrelo In early January, visitors to this promontory just outside Brookings, Ore., often spot clusters of gray whales resting among the black volcanic pyramids that thrust up from the surf.

 Mendocino Headlands State Park From the grassy, windswept cliffs overlooking stone sea arches in Mendocino, Calif., look for spouting whales just beyond the whitecaps.
-Come in March for guided ranger tours on weekends.

 Point Arena Lighthouse Though brisk, January is often clear at the lighthouse, which rests on a spit of land jutting into the Pacific five miles north of Point Arena, Calif.
 That means good weather for seeing humpbacks and grays.